THE DOJ IS IGNORING ALL GOOD WIRE ACT ADVICE AND GOING AFTER THE WRONG TARGET

 Legislation is already in the pipeline in several other states as well.

-Massachusetts, a state that already has a vague bill referencing online gaming, and New Hampshire are solid candidates to introduce online gaming legislation this year, considering both states introduced online gaming legislation in 2017.
+Massachusetts, a state that already has a vague bill referencing online gaming, and New Hampshire are solid candidates to introduce online gaming legislation this year.

 Massachusetts is even more likely to take another crack at an online lottery.
 The state was one of the leading candidates to pass an online lottery bill last year but failed to see it across the finish line.